Jesse-21/universe/README.md

 # Universe, a BEB Dimension Host Implementation

-**Note (2/18/2023): We are in the process of attempting to open-source our BEBverse server instead of implementing a server from scratch, wait for further details**
+**Note (2/18/2023): We are in the process of open-sourcing our BEBverse server, wait for further details**

 Universe is an implementation of a BEB (Blockchain-Enabled Broadcast) Dimension Host.
 Universes are open-source dimension hosts for [BEB, an open messaging protocol](https://github.com/bebverse/protocol).